cdesktopenv/cde/cde/programs/types/nlsREADME.txt

    The files in this directory contain the DT 3.0 action and filetype definitions.

-   The syntax for the DT 3.0 defintions is much different than the DT 2.0 syntax.
+   The syntax for the DT 3.0 definitions is much different than the DT 2.0 syntax.
 The most significant change is that the each field in a definition is on a separate line and each field is identified by a keyword.
 Other important changes are:  filetype